DevPinda/Not-Sketchers/README.md

-# Not-Sketchers
+# SoleSource

 ## Description

-This repository holds the source code for the full-stack e-commerce platform "Not Sketchers" that is built around the Java Spring Boot Framework and is used to handle an inventory management system and sales for a business.
+This repository holds the source code for the full-stack e-commerce platform "SoleSource" that is built around the Java Spring Boot Framework and is used to handle an inventory management system and sales for a business.

+**DISCLAIMER: Our brand name was originally "Not-Sketchers".
+Due to issues with search engine optimisation we have renamed our brand to "SoleSource".**

 ## Contributors